 Marriott is providing guests the opportunity to enroll in WebWatcher free of charge for one year.

-Additionally, according to credit and loan management website Credit Sesame, consumers should take the following five steps if they have been a victim of identity theft in order to prevent further damage:
+According to the Credit Sesame website, consumers should take the following five steps if they have been a victim of identity theft in order to prevent further damage:

 Action Item No. 1: Contact Any Institution Directly Affected